uqmars/constitution/Constitution.md

 21.1 Unless otherwise provided by these rules, at every general meeting –

-* the president shall preside as chairperson, or if there is no president, or if the president is not present within fifteen (15) minutes after the time appointed for the holding of the meeting or is unwilling to act, another T3 Officer shall be chosen as chairperson or if none of the T3 are present or willing to act then the members present shall elect one (1) of their number to be chairperson of the meeting
+* the president shall preside as chairperson, or if there is no president, or if the president is not present within fifteen (15) minutes after the time appointed for the holding of the meeting or is unwilling to act, another T3 Officer shall be chosen as chairperson or if none of the T3 Officers are present or willing to act then the members present shall elect one (1) of their number to be chairperson of the meeting
 * the chairperson shall maintain order and conduct the meeting in a proper and orderly manner
 * every question, matter or resolution shall be decided by a majority of votes of the members present
 * every resolution must be minuted.